 Plectranthus hail from warm temperate to tropical areas of the world (particularly South Africa) and grow in shadier parts of the garden under trees in very ordinary soil where many plants do not thrive.
 They grow quickly and are tolerant of drought and root-competition.
 They are perfectly suited to our Sydney climate and provide a significant contribution to the garden in early autumn.

 They should be cut back fairly hard after flowering (or in early spring in cooler areas if there is the risk of frosts).
 It is possible to clip them back several times during spring and early summer to keep them more compact.
 They dislike hard frosts, but if grown under a canopy of trees, they will usually be protected from milder frosts.
 They enjoy being mulched and fed occasionally.
 They can be very easily propagated from cuttings in spring and summer.
-All Plectranthus need to be replaced by new cuttings every so often as they get a bit straggly after a few years.
+All Plectranthus need to be replaced by new cuttings every so often as they get a bit straggly and rather woody after a few years.
 They sometimes self-seed, but the seedlings are easy to remove.
 When severely stressed by drought, the plant will become very wilted and you will think it is dead, but will bounce back to life when it rains (or is given some water)!